 Influenza, more commonly known as the flu, is a contagious respiratory illness caused by several different types of viruses that infect the nose, throat and sometimes the lungs.
 It can cause mild to severe illness, and at times can lead to death.
 Influenza viruses spread mainly from person to person by the droplets produced when infected individuals cough, sneeze or talk.

 The flu is different from a cold, as it usually comes on suddenly.
 People who have the flu often feel some or all of these symptoms – fever or feeling feverish/chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches and fatigue.
 Some people may experience vomiting and diarrhea, though this is more common in children.
 It’s also important to note that not everyone with the flu will have a fever.

-Both the flu and COVID-19 have common symptoms, though the flu typically has a shorter incubation period (anywhere from one to four days) before a person experiences symptoms after exposure to the virus.
+The flu has common symptoms with other illnesses, though typically with a shorter incubation period (anywhere from one to four days) before a person experiences symptoms after exposure to the virus.
 Also, those suffering from the flu don’t usually experience loss of taste or smell, severe shortness of breath or difficulty breathing.

 Why get a flu shot every year?

 An annual flu vaccine is necessary as a person’s immune protection from vaccination declines over time.
 Because flu viruses are constantly changing, the vaccine composition is reviewed each year, and is designed to protect against the viruses that researchers indicate will be most common during the upcoming season.

 Flu vaccines cause antibodies to develop in the body about two weeks after vaccination.
 These antibodies provide protection against infection with that season’s circulating influenza viruses.
 The best way to prevent becoming infected is to receive the current season’s influenza vaccine as soon as it’s available each year.